MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Invoke-MgBetaAcceptIdentityGovernanceAccessReviewDefinitionInstanceRecommendation.md

 If there isn't a recommendation on an accessReviewInstanceDecisionItem object no decision will be recorded.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgAcceptIdentityGovernanceAccessReviewDefinitionInstanceRecommendation](/powershell/module/Microsoft.Graph.Identity.Governance/Invoke-MgAcceptIdentityGovernanceAccessReviewDefinitionInstanceRecommendation?view=graph-powershell-1.0)

 ## SYNTAX

 ### Accept (Default)